rbanffy/3270font/README.md

 Not all symbols in the 3270 charset have Unicode counterparts.
 When possible, they are duplicated in the Unicode space.
-The 3270-only symbols are at the end of the font.
+The 3270-only symbols are at the end of the font, along with some glyphs useful for building others.

 Please refer to http://x3270.bgp.nu/Charset.html for a complete map.